AlizarinZ/Weniverse-1st-online-prototype/README.md

 # <a href="https://weniverse.herokuapp.com/">A live version of weniverse is avaiblable here</a>
 https://weniverse.herokuapp.com/

+This is a very basic video and chat in a 3D.

+To run locally:
+In the project folder, use terminal to install node server:
+<code>  npm install </code>
+Then run it:<code>  node server.js </code>

-To use this code you'll need to add your ICE credentials to the server.js file.
+To run online, you can use heroku https://dashboard.heroku.com/ To use this code online, you'll need to add your ICE credentials to the server.js file.
 Look for this code and replace it with credentials.

 <code>
 // insecure method for testing:<br/>